thedojoseries/kubernetes/run-your-own-dojo/README.md

 # Prerequisites

-Before you run the `deploy.sh` script, make sure to:
+Before you run the `deploy-infra.sh` script, make sure to:

 * Install [Terraform v1.0+](https://www.terraform.io/downloads)
 * Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 * Create a [Keybase](https://keybase.io/) user if you haven't got one yet and install the [Keybase app](https://keybase.io/docs/the_app/install_macos)

-When you run the `deploy.sh` script, the script will ask you for the following:
+When you run the `deploy-infra.sh` script, the script will ask you for the following:

 * `Enter minimum team number` - for this challenge, teams are numbered.
 If you will have 10 teams and would like to number them 1 to 10 (i.e., team1, team2, team3, team4, etc), enter `1` here.
 * `Enter maximum team number` - this is the number assigned to the last team.
 If you want to number teams 1 to 10, enter `10` here